-• Click the Text tool once again.
+- Click the Text tool once again.
 In the Edit Text dialog, type a comment that you might make about the data you analyze.
-Then click OK.

-Move this last text to the lower right portion of the report page.
-You may want to align it with the top of the S-Phase assessment text.
+Then click OK. - Move this last text to the lower portion of the report page.

 Great.
 You are done.
 All that is left is to save the report under some name that we will remember.